buildingSMART/BCF-API/README.md

 * `201 - Created` for `POST` requests that create data

 `POST` and `PUT` requests do usually include the created resource in the response body.
 Exceptions to this rule are described in the specific section for the resource.

+### 1.5.1 Conflict on creation

+For resource creation by `POST` with GUID specified, if the GUID already exists in the target system, status code `409 - Conflict` will be returned.

 ## 1.6 Error Response Body Format